 How long is the ferry ride from Milos to Serifos?

 The ferries to Serifos from Milos take between 1 hour and 5 minutes and 2 hours 20 minutes.
 Ferry operators on the Milos Serifos route may include SeaJets, Zante Ferries, Anek Lines, and Blue Star Ferries.

 Where do I buy ferry tickets to Serifos?

 One of the best places to look at ferry schedules and to book tickets online is at Ferryhopper.
 Although I suggest you book your Milos to Serifos ferry tickets in advance, you could also wait until you are in Greece, and use a travel agency.

 Dave is a travel writer who spends his time traveling around and writing about Greece.
-In addition to writing this blog post about ferries from Milos to Serifos, he's created many other Greek island travel guides.
+In addition to writing this blog post about ferries from Milos to Serifos, he's created many other travel guides to popular destinations in the Cyclades Group in Greece.
 Follow Dave on social media for travel inspiration from Greece and beyond: